How to Secure Your Important Voicemails?

-The preservation of voicemails could be emotionally important to you or have a scholastic value to it.
+The preservation of voicemails could be emotionally significant to you or have an educational value.
 Unfortunately, hackers could disrupt it with one SIM swap.
-In this quick guide, we will teach you on securing your important voicemails [indefinitely] on any device, either Android or iPhone.
+This quick guide will teach you about securing your important voicemails [indefinitely] on any device, either Android or iPhone.

 Gone are the days of preserving valuable voicemails on a cassette tape.
 Since digital space occupied all medieval modes, securing voice mails is simply too precious – or perhaps, too important to delete.

 This is inevitably important to secure a voicemail, and you can technically keep voicemail saved in your mailbox, but this is not a viable long-term option.
-There is an option that the voice mailboxes may fill up and the apps will automatically delete older messages.
-There are chances you could lose your valuable voicemails if you buy a new device, or swap to another carrier.
+There is an option that the voice mailboxes may fill up, and the apps will automatically delete older messages.
+You may lose your valuable voicemails if you buy a new device or swap to another carrier.

 Saving voicemails on iPhone

 Let’s start with iPhones.
-Apple provides certain ways of securing/ saving your voicemails and sharing them, as well.
+Apple provides specific ways of securing/ saving your voicemails and sharing them.

 Pro Tip: You should enable your iCloud backup throughout.

-NOTE: Sync your iPhone with iTunes for automatic backup of your Voice memos.
+NOTE: Sync your iPhone with iTunes to automatically back up your Voice memos.
 This will backup it with your iTunes Library.
-This is only possible if syncing is ON, this way you can export files to Dropbox and other cloud storage services, like Google Drive and AirDrop.
+This is only possible if syncing is ON.
+You can export files to Dropbox and other cloud storage services, like Google Drive and AirDrop.

-- Simply go to the phone app, and then Voicemail that is available on the far right bottom of your screen.
+- Simply go to the phone app and the voicemail on the far right bottom of your screen.

-- Tap on the voicemail you wish to save, after that click the share button (share button resembles an arrow that is pointing out of the box).
+- Tap on the voicemail you wish to save and then click the share button (the share button resembles an arrow pointing out of the box).

-- The sharing option gives you an option to share your Voicemail via Voice Memo, Messages, Mail, AirDrop.
+- The sharing option allows you to share your Voicemail via Voice Memo, Messages, Mail, and AirDrop.

-- Click on the Notes or Voice Memo, in order to save your voicemail.
-You have the option to access saved voicemails again in other apps and play it whenever you want to hear it.
-The apps will automatically backup, only if you have enabled iCloud backup.
+- Click on the Notes or Voice Memo to save your voicemail.
+You have the option to access saved voicemails again in other apps and play them whenever you want to hear them.
+The apps will automatically backup only if you have enabled iCloud backup.

-- In order to save the voicemail to your PC, desktop, or computer, you need to select AirDrop and then tap on your computer’s name, please note that the devices should be connected to the same network.
+- To save the voicemail to your PC, desktop, or computer, select AirDrop and tap on your computer’s name.
+Please note that the devices should be connected to the same network.
 After accepting AirDrop on your computer, you can proceed with saving your voicemail wherever you want.

-- If you want to send the voicemail to another individual, you can select the contact and send via Messages or Mail or AirDrop.
+- If you want to send the voicemail to another individual, you can select the contact and send it via Messages, Mail, or AirDrop.

 - Open the file you want to store and tap select, file name and subsequently organize

-- Under “On My [name of device],” choose folder or you can tap o the folder icon with a “+” sign to create a new one.
+- Under “On My [name of device],” choose a folder, or you can tap o the folder icon with a “+” sign to create a new one.

 Saving Voicemails On Android

-There are numerous manufacturers who manufacture android phones, so saving voicemail would vary slightly.
+Numerous manufacturers manufacture android phones, so saving voicemail would vary slightly.
 Here are some notable guidelines:

-- Open voicemail app, tap and hold the voicemail you want to save;
+- Open the voicemail app, tap and hold the voicemail you want to save;

-- You can see save, export, archive option that appears in the menu;
+- You can see the save, export, and archive option that appears in the menu;

 - Tap “OK” or “save” to save the voicemail in the selected storage location.

-- There is another option to store your voicemails to HDD, SD cards and other physical storage like USB flash memory.
+- Another option is to store your voicemails to HDD, SD cards and other physical storage like USB flash memory.

 Retrieve Voicemails from an Older Phone

-If you have your voicemails saved in a non-smart device, it is best to save them on your desktop device or your smartphone devices.
-You need to have a male-to-male 3.5mm audio cable that connects the device to your computer.
+If your voicemails are saved on a non-smart device, it is best to save them on your desktop or smartphone.
+You need a male-to-male 3.5mm audio cable connecting the device to your computer.

-- Download Audacity (audio recording program) to your PC, you can use something similar as well; Garageband is applicable if you use MAC.
+- Download Audacity (audio recording program) to your PC.
+You can also use something similar; Garageband is applicable if you use MAC.

 - Find out the headphone and microphone port on your old device.